 Playa Tamarindo – This beach is one of the most popular in Costa Rica because it’s great for surfing and playing in small surf.
 The beach town is developed and easily accessible by foot to yummy restaurants, supermarkets, bars, and stores.
 It’s a great location for families, couples, and surfers.

 Playa Grande – Ok, I’m going to be very partial here!
-I absolutely love this beach because of it’s beauty, tranquility, and calmness.
+I absolutely love this beach because of its beauty, tranquility, and calmness.
 Plus, it’s got great surf as well.
-The best part about this beach, it’s part of a Marine National Park for the Leatherback Turtle.
+The best part about Playa Grande, it’s part of a Marine National Park for the Leatherback Turtle.
 From the months of December til March you can take a tour and see this tender, on-the-verge of extinction giant lay her eggs.
 It’s one of the most magical experiences of your life.

 Central Pacific Beaches

-These beaches are super popular because of the proximity to San Jose.
-Plus they are developed with all the great beach town amenities your heart desires, and surfers will find awesome breaks as well.
+These beaches are super popular because of their proximity to San Jose.
+Plus, they are developed with all the great beach town amenities your heart desires, and surfers will find awesome breaks as well.

-Jaco Beach – This is by far the most popular beach.
-It’s the closest to San Jose with great hotels, spas, international restaurants, stores and a nightlife that kicks some major butt!
-Surfer’s love it for the breaks, couples love it for theluxury accomodations and families love it for all the family friendly activities.
+Jaco Beach – Jaco Beach is by far the most popular beach.
+It’s the closest to San Jose with great hotels, spas, international restaurants, stores, and a nightlife that kicks some major butt!
+Surfer’s love it for the breaks, couples love it for the luxury accommodations and families love it for all the family-friendly activities.

 Manuel Antonio – Is the most visited National Park in Costa Rica which also has a gorgeous white sanded beach that is untouched inside the park.
-All budget style hotels surround the park and beaches.
-Plus, when you walk inside this National Park you’ll be amazed with the amount of wildlife that you’ll encounter!
+All budget-style hotels surround the park and beaches.
+Plus, when you walk inside Manuel Antonio National Park you’ll be amazed with the amount of wildlife that you’ll encounter!